gucsantana/mtg-collectron/README.md

 Tracks cards for each set in the game, including promo sets, tokens and all that.
 Can track amount per card, and whether foil or not.
 No distinction between multiple copies of the same card, because that's not the point here.
 Use Moxfield or something for that.
+Up to four separate tags per card, also indicated in Card Finder.
+You can use them to track cards in foreign languages, or in your trade binder, or whatever else.

 Card search to filter through cards in a set, set search to filter through the list of sets (matches either set name or set code).